uark-backend-class/capstone-DueyTran/OUTLINE.md

 .
 Add inventory
 .
 Write code to track inventory
 .
 Write code to order more items when quantity is low .
 Send out via email.
-Have a form field to send to any email in the UI.
+Have a form field to send to any email in the UI

 .
-Have auth user middleware for updating/deleting itmes.
+Have auth user middleware for updating/deleting itmes

 .
 Add instructional videos and picture references

 .
 Create external css file.
 .
-Use bootstrap to make UI "purdy".
+Use bootstrap to make UI "purdy"

-CSS IDEAS
+HTML IDEAS
 . add increment buttons to increase by 1
-. for unit, add /option for either to order by cases or pieces
+. for unitType, add <select> for cases, pieces, bags